 The cost for large format printing is $1 per inch of paper length (For example, a 10×12 inch page costs $12.00; a 12×48 or a 48×48 inch page costs $48.00.)

 How do I check out a loaner laptop?

-Loaner laptops are available for enrolled and registered students at all three ITS computing centers.
+Loaner laptops are available for enrolled and registered students at all four USC computing centers.
 To check out a loaner laptop, you must present your USC ID and be registered for classes for the current semester.
 Loaner laptops are equipped with the same software packages available on the desktops in the computing centers.
 For a listing of this software, see the Software Available in the USC Computing Centers section of the USC Computing Centers webpage.